 Birney Lab is also working to improve methodologies for the interpretation of archaeological organic residues.
 Archaeological residues often document plant species that are otherwise largely absent from the archaeological record, and thus are an important data source for environmental reconstructions.

-Birney Lab research is supported by grants from the National Science Foundation, the Andrew W. Mellon Foundation, and grants from Wesleyan University.
+Birney Lab research is supported by grants from the National Science Foundation, the Andrew W. Mellon Foundation, the Yale Planetary Solutions Fund, and grants from Wesleyan University.
 All projects make use of Wesleyan’s robust research infrastructure through partnership with Chemistry’s Advanced Integrated Lab, and incorporates student researchers from Archaeology, Biology, Chemistry, College of the Environment, Molecular Biology and Biochemistry, and Classical Studies.